steventir/Computer-Science-Foundation/README.md

 # Computer Science Foundation

-This is a project to enhance my compsci problem solving skills.
+This is a personal project to enhance my compsci problem solving skills.